 And here are a couple links from Vera, put together from a Solstice-ish dance in Denver:

 The Dances I lead are tailored to the unique energy of each circle and designed with an awareness of the cycles and seasons of the earth, the energy and interests of the community, celebrations of different religious traditions, etc. I tend to steer away from partner dances because I love the group energy of the entire circle moving in unison.
-Deborah Ogden is a delightful drummer who follows her bliss by traveling along the Front Range to accompany dance circles with me and other dance leaders.

 The Dances originated in the late 1960’s through the vision of Murshid Samuel Lewis, a Sufi master.
 The Dances have since been carried around the world, infused with intentions of peace and harmony.